Debating the Discord Part 1

 Also, if you find me after the round, I'm always happy to explain my RFD in more detail or answer general questions about debate if you have the time.
 I enjoy giving back to the debate community by helping others learn about the activity.

-If there is no flex you should take one POI per constructive speech - I don't think multiple POI's are necessary and if you use POI's to make arguments I will not only refuse to flow the argument I will take away a speaker point.
-If there is flex, don't ask POI's except to ask the status of a counterplan or alt.
+If there is no flex time you should take one POI per constructive speech - I don't think multiple POI's are necessary and if you use POI's to make arguments I will not only refuse to flow the argument I will take away a speaker point.
+If there is flex, don't ask POI's except to ask the status of an advocacy, ask where they are on the flow, or ask the other team to slow down.
 Anyone who asks or takes an unnecessary POI in a round with flex will lose a speaker point - I think that keeping POI's intact in a format with flex is rooted in problematic notions of politeness.
 I don't care about "protected time".
 I think it's a silly and unnecessary rule.
-I have no problem with people asking questions in protected time but I won't punish you if you choose to follow protected time.

 I think that parli structurally favors MG theory so I believe that MG theory should have a higher threshold than LOC theory, but I won't judge it any different unless the negative tells me why I should, because I dislike intervening.